-Buildings \ge 5000 m2 useful internal floor area (as defined in the EU Taxonomy).
+Buildings $\geq$ 5000 m useful internal floor area (as defined in the EU Taxonomy).

-Compliance with the EU Taxonomy must be documented.
+Compliance with the EU Taxonomy must be documented\.
 The climate calculation must be submitted to Nordic Ecolabelling and must also be disclosed to investors and clients on demand.